 Insensation was founded in 1997 in Switzerland with the explicit principle to promote minimalism in architecture.
-American-born Swiss founder, Richard Gelles, came of age in the time of the booming transformation of industrial buildings into private residences in New York City.
-After moving to Europe and living in some old factory buildings during his 5 years in London, Richard bought several warehouses and factory buildings in London and Switzerland and partnered with highly talented minimalist architects, engineers and contractors to build numerous luxury residences.
+Swiss-American founder, Richard Gelles, came of age in the time of the booming transformation of industrial buildings into private residences in Manhattan.
+After moving to Europe, Richard bought several warehouses and factory buildings and partnered with talented minimalist architects, engineers and contractors to build several luxury residences in London and Switzerland.
 His design style was influenced by some of the masters of minimalist architecture, including John Pawson, Tadao Ando, Peter Zumthor and Claudio Silvestrin.

 For his own investment properties, Richard sought out clean-design construction materials and focussed on the main structures of architecture which are used to define the separation of public and non-public areas of a space.
 Fluidity, architectural staircases and the ability to use sustainable materials are all overwhelmingly apparent in his designs.
 The use of anodised aluminum, glass and lighting became prevalent in his projects.
 A stair – without industrial cable railings or wooden spindles, a wall – which serves as both separation and lighting, and doors – frameless and co-planar as not to disturb the peacefulness of a room, all things which are essentials for minimalist architects.